woodshop/dsonify/README.md

 SOS: Sonify Your Operating System

 ## About
 'dsonify.py' sonifies a few aspects of the Mac OS filesystem.
-In particular, it inserts dtrace probes on 6 syscalls related to files.
+In particular, it inserts dtrace probes on 6 syscalls related to file management by the operating system.
 Each probe triggers a unique synthesized sound:

 * pread, read, readv: The frequency of a sine tone is randomly modulated between 50 and 300 Hz.
 Playback is in the left audio channel only.

 * pwrite, write, write: The frequency of a sine tone is randomly modulated between 50 and 300 Hz.
 Playback is in the left audio channel only.

-The read and writes provide a constant babble of sound, reflecting the constant rw activity of the kernel.
+The read and write syscalls provide a constant babble of sound, reflecting the constant rw activity of the kernel.

 * open: A synthesized sitar sound plays every time the kernel tries to open a file for read or write.
 The plucked note has a fundamental frequency of 440 hz (concert A) and is panned slightly to the left.